Welcome, Guest.

-BirdForum is the net's largest birding community, dedicated to wild birds and birding, and is absolutely FREE!
-You are most welcome to register for an account, which allows you to take part in lively discussions in the forum, post your pictures in the gallery and more.
+Please register for an account to take part in the discussions in the forum, post your pictures in the gallery and more.

 [edit] Overview

 The southernmost of the mainland Australian states, which mostly contains less dry areas.
-The exception in the north-east corner with Little Desert and Hattah-Kulkyne parks have some spectacular wildlife and birdlive, including for example Mallee specialists.
+The exception in the north-west corner with Little Desert and Hattah-Kulkyne parks have some spectacular wildlife and birdlive, including for example Mallee specialists.
 Victoria is bordered in the north by New South Wales, in the west by South Australia, and in the south by Bass Strait and Tasmania.

 The capital city, Melbourne, is a sprawling bayside city of over 3 million, with many parklands and remnant pockets of vegetation.
 It is bordered by grasslands to the west, and the foothills of the Great Dividing Range to the north and east.
 The Great Dividing Range contains Victoria's largest swathes of eucalyptus forest, although pockets of similar forest can be found in the Otway Ranges, to the south-west of Melbourne, and in the Strzelecki Ranges to the south-east.